-Granville Street is a two-way, north/south bound road in the area and provides an important connection extending from the Granville Bridge to the south and the remainder of the downtown core.
+Granville Street, west of the subject is a two-way, north/south bound road in the area and provides an important connection extending from the Granville Bridge to the south and the remainder of the downtown core.
 Further, Beach Crescent / Avenue and Pacific Street provide access to the West End to the west and Yaletown and other areas of downtown to the east.
-The subject property is approximately one kilometre southwest of the Yaletown-Roundhouse SkyTrain Station.
+The subject property is three blocks southwest of the Yaletown-Roundhouse SkyTrain Station.

-The subject is located just south of the Yaletown neighbourhood which was previously an industrial area that has been transformed into an area with trendy restaurants, clubs, retail stores, recreational activities and condominiums.
-The subject property has a fair location at the southeast corner of Beach Crescent and Granville Street.
-The site is within walking distance of the Seawall, English Bay, Yaletown, and Granville Street Entertainment District.
-However, the location below the Granville Street Bridge and adjacent towers impact views and outlook of a potential development on the site, especially at the western side.
+The subject is located just two blocks south of the Yaletown neighbourhood which was previously an industrial area that has been transformed into trendy restaurants, clubs, stores and condominiums.
+The subject property has a good location along Beach Crescent, between Richards and Homer Streets, and is within walking distance of the Seawall, English Bay, Yaletown, and Granville Street Entertainment District.